How to Create Healthy Habits to Lose Weight | For Mums

 3. Know what to limit

 What you don't eat is just as important as what you do eat.
 Knowing which foods to avoid or limit is invaluable.
 There are certain foods and drinks you should limit when breastfeeding.
-These include coffee and alcohol and foods that your baby has an intolerance to.
+These include coffee and alcohol.
 And in terms of weight loss there a many foods and drinks that should be limited and, in some cases, completely avoided.

 Soft drinks